 - 1) Use ncdump to examine one of the model history files.
 Find a variable you've never heard of, then open up the same file using ncview, and plot that variable. - 2) Modify one of the NCL scripts to plot a different variable. - 3) Use the netCDF operators to difference two files.
-Plot various fields from the difference netCDF file using noview. - 4) Convert the output from one of the NCL scripts from .ps to .jpg, and crop out the white space.
-Import the image into Powerpoint. - 5) Use the netCDF operators to concatenate sea level pressure and the variable date from all the monthly atmospheric history files (.hO.) from one of your model simulations into one file. - 6) Same as 5), but only do this for the Northern Hemisphere. - 7) Same as 6), but don't append the global history file attribute.
+Plot various fields from the difference netCDF file using noview. - 4) Use the netCDF operators to concatenate sea level pressure and the variable date from all the monthly atmospheric history files (.hO.) from one of your model simulations into one file. - 5) Same as 5), but only do this for the Northern Hemisphere. - 6) Same as 6), but don't append the global history file attribute.